laurent-martin/aspera-hsts-operations/README.md

 openssl rand -base64 32|askmscli --set-secret-by-category=redis-primary-key
 ```

+> [!NOTE]
-> **Note:** This command is done only once, and creates the SQLite DB file `/opt/aspera/etc/rootkeystore.db`.
-One can peek in this file with: `sqlite3 /Library/Aspera/etc/rootkeystore.db .dump`
+> This command is done only once, and creates the SQLite DB file `/opt/aspera/etc/rootkeystore.db`.
+> One can peek in this file with: `sqlite3 /Library/Aspera/etc/rootkeystore.db .dump`

 - Then, set the key for the transfer user: